FireChickenProductivity/MouseControlChicken/README.md

-# MouseControlChicken
+# Mouse Control Chicken
 Offers talon voice customization for controlling the mouse.
 The project currently offers mouse grid systems.

+The system is intended to be useful now but is still early in development.
+There are plans to add more grid and display options as well as commands for dealing with scrolling by voice.

+The project has only been tested on windows.

+The data directory mentioned below should be created in the talon user directory and called "Mouse Control Chicken Data".

 ## Mouse Grids
 Mouse Control Chicken currently offers a few mouse grids and limited support for creating custom grids.
 Every grid can be represented graphically with multiple displays.